Notolabrus gymnogenis: Biology

 Notolabrus gymnogenis, like other wrasses, utilizes suction to bring food into its mouth.
 This is accompanied by crushing teeth that it uses to get through the shells of its prey, primarily decapods. propels itself through the water with its ray fins.
 These fins are not connected to the main skeleton, instead they attach to the fish through muscles and ligaments.
 The fins themselves are made up of bone-like rays that can articulate to change the area of the fin.
 This allows this fish to have highly precise locomotion.
 This fish is protogynous, being born female and changing sex to a male later on in life, at a standard length of 13–20 cm.
 This change is linked to complex brain changes resulting from natural maturation and environmental pressures.
 The males gather a harem of around 10 females and juveniles into their territory.
 This is an oviparous fish which forms pairs to spawn.

 Distribution

 The fish is found in coastal waters of eastern Australia from Hervey Bay, Queensland to Lakes Entrance, Victoria and also in Tasmania.
 It has also been recorded from Lord Howe Island.
 They typically favor cooler waters in the region of South Eastern Australia where they are most commonly found.
 While found in both deep and shallow reefs they typically favor deeper waters.
 When water temperature increases in their habitat they move to cooler areas within their range.
 As a result, their populations have declined in shallow reefs and increased in deep inshore reefs as a consequence of global ocean temperatures increasing with climate change.

-Distribution of Crimson Banded Wrasse in Australian coastal waters.